End of Life Care

 Private - (Pet is cremated alone and returned in engraved oak urn):

-Semi-private - (Pet is cremated with separation from other pets and returned in an urn):
+Semi-private - (Pet is cremated with separation from other pets and returned in an engraved oak urn):

 Pet Loss Support